jthomperoo/custom-pod-autoscaler/docs/user-guide/migrating-v1-to-v2.md

 If your Go code does rely on this project, the breaking changes to the Go codebase are:

+The Go package that should be imported is `github.com/jthomperoo/custom-pod-autoscaler/v2` instead of `github.com/jthomperoo/custom-pod-autoscaler`.

 - Packages no longer exported:
   - `autoscaler`
   - `execute`